 Average Net Price

-One of the fastest-growing undergraduate programs at the University of Maryland is the Bachelor of Science in information science (InfoSci).
-A four-year degree program, it will provide you with training in technical areas like database design, web and mobile development, information architecture, and cybersecurity.
+One of the fastest-growing undergraduate programs at the University of Maryland is the Bachelor of Science in Information Science (InfoSci).
+A four-year degree program will provide you with training in technical areas like database design, web and mobile development, information architecture, and cybersecurity.
 Plus, you’ll gain a solid foundation in areas like leadership, social sciences, and humanities, too.

 University of Virginia